plyzen/plyzen-instrumentation-guide/README.md

 The data is the foundation for deriving the key [DORA metrics](https://dora.dev/guides/dora-metrics-four-keys/) to analyze and optimize your software delivery performance for speed, quality, and efficiency.

+### tl;dr

+To instrument your software delivery pipeline with plyzen, `POST` event messages in JSON format to the API endpoint.
+Use activity types such as `build`, `test`, `deployment`, and `alarm` to capture different stages of the process that contribute to the metrics.
+Two message schemas are available – [basic](basic-ingest-schema.json) and [advanced](advanced-ingest-schema.json) – to accommodate different use cases.

 ## What is Instrumentation?

 Instrumentation involves placing webhooks at specific points within your delivery pipeline to capture events.
 These events are then sent to the plyzen web API, where they are processed.
 The results are immediately presented to you in the web dashboard.